What’s on at Delamere Forest Riding Club?

 As Arena Walks are becoming more popular, here are the rules for them.
 Arena Walks are held before the Intro class, and riders should request this when making their entry.
 They are strictly ridden and in walk.
 No leading of horses is permitted.
 Riders will be allowed to enter in groups of 3 by the steward, and should ride round twice on the right rein only and then exit.

-As a member you can enter the dressage competitions via Entrymaster or contact Steph Woodland.
+As a member you can enter the dressage competitions via Entrymaster or contact Judith Childs.
 See below for the tests.

 As per the guidelines issued by BRC, DFRC expect any horse or pony attending our events to be vaccinated against Equine Influenza and for the vaccination record to be correct and up to date.
 (This will be checked in advance.
 Please be prepared to send your passport, microchip and vaccination details).
 No vaccination may be within 6 days of the event.
 Please note that DFRC do not currently require a 6-month booster, however some of the venues we hire may do so.